 He established the Spatial Capital Resources Lab at the Center for Urban and Regional Studies, Technion with the aim to provide decision makers with tools and first tier quality data necessary making the best decisions for planning and development.
 Secondly, to provide decision makers with dynamic management tools based on objectively verifiable quantitative indicators, thus allowing measure and track long term accomplishments of the authorities as well as significant trends which are affecting the character of development in the various communities.
 And third to create a strategic toolbox which helps direct each and every local authority towards local sustainable development tailored to its unique spatial capital asset profile.

-His publications include books, chapters in books, and many articles with an emphasis on technology policy, and diffusion of innovation in space.
-Among his recent books are "Societies in Motion: Innovation, Migration and Regional Transformation", together with Prof. Peter Nijkamp and Prof. Philip McCann, published by Eduard Elgar Publishing last March; and "Technion Nation: Technion’ s Contribution to Israel and the World" ,together with Prof. Shlomo Maital, published last June.
+His publications include books, chapters in books, and dozens of articles with an emphasis on technology policy, and diffusion of innovation in space.
+Among his recent books are "Mapping National Innovation Ecosystems: Foundations for Policy Consensus" (with Shlomo Maital) published by Edward Elgar Publisher; "Societies in Motion: Innovation, Migration and Regional Transformation", (together with Peter Nijkamp and Philip McCann), published by Eduard Elgar; and "Technion Nation: Technion’ s Contribution to Israel and the World", (with Prof. Shlomo Maital).

 In addition, he participated in many planning projects both on the national, regional and local levels.
 Among them are "Israel 2020" - A Master Plan for Israel in the 21st Century, National Comprehensive Outline Scheme – NOS/35, Out-line and Development Plan for the Northern (Galilee) Region, and many others.